 Furthermore, in order to understand or intervene on the factors that drives speech intelligibility, first one needs to ‘construct an error free’ intelligibility scale [3], a characteristic not possessed by the entropy measures nor its averages.

 Considering all of the above, we propose a novel analysis of the entropy data using a Bayesian implementation of the Generalized Linear Latent and Mixed Model (GLLAMM) [17,18,19,20,23].
 The statistical procedure oﬀers four benefits.
 First, it allows to appropriately model the bounded entropy data.
 Second, it provides a way to ‘construct’ the speaker’s latent intelligibility scale.
 Third, it allow us to test our research hypothesis at the appropriate level.
 And fourth, as a result from the first two, we successfully avoid producing false conﬁdence in the parameter estimates, which help us to produce correct statistical inferences [11].

+XXX Here is the place where you could highlight how this study will look like.
+For instance, we will do this by revisiting the data of a recently published paper and step by step argue how this data could be approached with this model.
+We will demonstrate how the model is applied and the type of insights and conclusions that can come from applying this model to answer the question on impact of hearing status and hearing age on the intelligibility of …

+###

+From here you are writing indeed a short summary of the findings, something different from what would come into an introduction

 We ﬁnd the proposed method bring new insights about the use of replicated entropy scores to measure intelligibility, and on how some factors affect the (under)development of children’s intelligibility.